1. What can I do if Coding does not work in my car?

 - Please read the description of the coding found in the app.
 You will find additional codings mentioned there that need to be activated

-- after coding, control units are often restarted.
-This can lead to certain functions needed to be reactivated (one-touch signal in iDrive, signal lights when un-/locking in iDrive, etc.)
+- After coding, control units are often restarted.
+This can lead to certain functions needing to be reactivated (one-touch signal in iDrive, signal lights when un-/locking in iDrive, etc.)

 Control units do not know all the built-in equipment of a vehicle.
 It is possible that coding has been accepted without the necessary equipment for this coding being installed.